manotux/IBM-Cloud-Toolkit/README.md

 This toolkit is intended to automate the enumeration of resources and security settings during penetration testing engagements on IBM Cloud accounts.
 Manual enumeration is time consuming, repetitive, tedious and prone to human error, especially when dealing with complex cloud environments.
 This collection of scripts aims to improve efficiency, and ensure more accurate coverage of IBM Cloud assets and configurations.

 While there are several well-established open-source tools for major cloud providers like AWS and Azure, there are very few similar initiatives focused on IBM Cloud.
 This project was created to help fill that gap and provide the IBM Cloud community with tools for security assessments and resource inventory.

-If you find these scripts useful, have suggestions for improvements, or want to contribute new features, feel free to open an issue or submit a PR.
-Community feedback and contributions are welcome!
+Contributions and community feedback are welcome!
+If you find these scripts useful, have suggestions for improvements, feature requests, or want to contribute in any way, feel free to open an issue or submit a PR.

 ## Requirements
 - IBM Cloud CLI